Cras14Project/Coadaptation_with_RealAnt/project14-COADAPT/Coadaptation/README.md

 It may take a minute to complete.
 The original [solution](https://stackoverflow.com/questions/72540359/glibcxx-3-4-30-not-found-for-librosa-in-conda-virtual-environment-after-tryin).

-If receive the following error:
+If receiving the following error:

     E: Couldn't find any package by glob 'libglew1.13'